Samir-Kesare/OpsTree-Documentation-/Infra/Manual/AttendanceAPI/Instance/README.md

 ***
 ## Launch an Ec2 Instance

-  **1** Go to the AWS console and sign into your account first.
+1. Go to the AWS console and sign into your account first.

-  **2** After logging into the Amazon Management Console, visit the EC2 Dashboard .
+2. After logging into the Amazon Management Console, visit the EC2 Dashboard .

   <img width="1088" alt="Screenshot 2024-02-21 at 4 42 55 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/eaff3a4b-12cf-4fbd-868a-ca467639455f">

-  **3** Click on the "Launch Instance" button to start the instance creation wizard.
+3. Click on the "Launch Instance" button to start the instance creation wizard.

 <img width="872" alt="Screenshot 2024-02-21 at 4 44 13 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/777657ff-a99e-4760-bce0-3f6f887f9b21">

-  **4** Under **Name and tags**, for **Name**, enter a descriptive name for your instance.
+4. Under **Name and tags**, for **Name**, enter a descriptive name for your instance.

   <img width="828" alt="Screenshot 2024-02-21 at 12 49 00 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/beae9961-550f-4ec2-ad46-22672c918b50">

-  **5** Select an Amazon Machine Image (AMI) based on your requirements (e.g., Amazon Linux 2, Ubuntu, etc.).
+5. Select an Amazon Machine Image (AMI) based on your requirements (e.g., Amazon Linux 2, Ubuntu, etc.).

   - Choose Quick Start, and then choose your preferred AMI.

 <img width="788" alt="Screenshot 2024-02-21 at 12 49 26 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/0c2e0dc2-7b11-457e-9df1-bfb570bce665">

-  **6** From the "Instance Type" list, choose the appropriate instance type based on your workload requirements.
+6. From the "Instance Type" list, choose the appropriate instance type based on your workload requirements.
 This determines the computing power, memory, and storage capacity of your EC2 instance.

 <img width="812" alt="Screenshot 2024-02-21 at 12 49 48 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/aa2538a3-a34c-496b-8850-3db4909a364f">

-**7** Select an existing key pair from the dropdown menu if you have one, or create a new key pair .
+7. Select an existing key pair from the dropdown menu if you have one, or create a new key pair .

 <img width="797" alt="Screenshot 2024-02-21 at 1 19 31 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/9c4c2f5f-2fcd-4ca2-9a89-74066020821e">

- **8** a) Choose the Virtual Private Cloud (VPC) from the dropdown menu.
+ 8. * Choose the Virtual Private Cloud (VPC) from the dropdown menu.
 In this case, we will select `Dev-VPC` as the VPC.
-       b) From the available subnets within the selected VPC, choose the appropriate subnet.
+    * From the available subnets within the selected VPC, choose the appropriate subnet.
 Here, we will select Backend-Pvt-subnet.
-       c) Ensure to disable auto-assign IP for the selected subnet to prevent automatic assignment of public IP
+    * Ensure to disable auto-assign IP for the selected subnet to prevent automatic assignment of public IP

 <img width="779" alt="Screenshot 2024-02-21 at 1 19 47 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/ffc14f3d-8763-4f8b-8c98-100be9e5d395">

-  **8** Navigate to the security group settings and select your designated security group, such as Attendance-sg.
+9. Navigate to the security group settings and select your designated security group, such as Attendance-sg.
 Leave all other settings as default for now.

 <img width="778" alt="Screenshot 2024-02-21 at 12 51 27 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/a9c327db-79f2-44ea-81d5-0fc90f40d33c">

-**9** Specify the size of the `root volume`.
+10. Specify the size of the `root volume`.
 Add additional volumes if needed.
 Finally, click on `Launch Instance`.
 After this step, your instance would successfully be launched!

 <img width="796" alt="Screenshot 2024-02-21 at 12 52 01 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/697fe22d-c390-4f01-98c7-f1a8530b3517">

-  **10** On the `Instances` screen, you can track the launch status.
+11. On the `Instances` screen, you can track the launch status.
 Instances typically take a short time to launch.

 <img width="713" alt="Screenshot 2024-02-21 at 12 52 49 PM" src="https://github.com/CodeOps-Hub/Documentation/assets/156056349/cab4dc52-462f-4286-84da-93f40daa0e85">